 The tachometer indicates engine speed in revolutions per minute (rpm).
+Do not rev engine into the red zone (A).

 When engine speed approaches the red zone, shift to a higher gear.
 Operating the engine in the red zone may cause serious engine damage.